-On Windows, launch the Vivado IDE by selecting Start → All Programs → Xilinx Design Tools → Vivado 2020.x → Vivado 2020.x
+1. On Windows, launch the Vivado IDE by selecting Start → All Programs → Xilinx Design Tools → Vivado 2021.x.

-(x denotes the latest version of Vivado 2020 IDE)
+(x denotes the latest version of Vivado 2021 IDE)

-Note: Your Vivado Design Suite installation might be called something other than Xilinx[®] Design Tools on the Start menu.
+Note: Your Vivado ML Editions installation might be called something other than Xilinx[®] Design Tools on the Start menu.

-- 2. In the Vivado IDE Getting started page, click Create Project. - In the New project dialog box, click Next and enter a project name: project_xsim. - 4.
-For the Project Location, browse to the folder containing the extracted tutorial data, <Extract_Dir>.
+- 2. In the Vivado IDE Getting started page, click Create Project. - 3.
+In the New project dialog box, click Next and enter a project name: project_xsim.

+4. For the Project Location, browse to the folder containing the extracted tutorial data, <Extract_Dir>.
 Make sure to check the Create project subdirectory option and click Next.